Understanding The Divorce Process

 There is no way to make it hurt less, but there are ways to make the process easier and better.
 In part, a good attorney can not only be a strong advocate in the courtroom but can also offer advice on how to resolve issues and how to deal with some of the unexpected events of divorce.
 Below is a brief synopsis of the divorce process.
 If you want greater detail, please review the divorce and custody handbook that is found under forms on this website.

 Divorce begins with the filing of a Complaint for Divorce, along with a Summons and a Verified Statement (if children involved) and Record of Divorce.
-Some of those forms are found on our website for you to review.
 One party chooses to start the process and is called the Plaintiff.
 That person always remains the Plaintiff, regardless of who files what, at a later time.
 The Complaint for Divorce is very standard.
 It states the requirements in the statute and rarely states anything about fault of another party.
 It will usually request spousal support, even if that is not an issue (so that it can be argued later, if necessary) and, if children involved, will generally request full custody of children.
 A different agreement can be reached at a later time.
 The Summons merely states the name and address of the parties and any attorneys.
 It provides the date the Complaint was filed and a place for service to the Defendant.
 If children are involved, the Verified Statement needs to be attached to the Complaint for Divorce and provides the Friend of the Court information about the children and the parties’ employment and insurance status.
 The Record of Divorce contains all the parties’ identifying information (Social Security numbers, employment, etc.).
 This is filed with the State once the Divorce is finalized.
+Courts also require a Uniform Child Custody Affidavit stating where the children reside.

 The Complaint is served on the other spouse (also referred to as the Defendant or opposing party).
 It can be served by a process server or someone other than the filing party or sent by certified mail.
 The Plaintiff can also take the documents to the Defendant and have them sign an Acknowledgement or the Defendant can come to the Attorney’s office and sign for it.